esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

     - settings for Visual Studio Code - if you are not using VSCode you can delete the whole folder
 - src/main.rs
     - the main source file of the newly created project
-    - we will examine it's content in the next section
+    - we will examine its content in the next section

 ## `main.rs`